 The college safety program also includes a Campus Assessment Team (CAT) composed of faculty, administrators and staff.
 Anyone witnessing potentially threatening or suspicious behavior should file a report with this team.
 All reports are investigated and follow-up actions taken in accordance with established procedures and policies.
-Faculty and staff can access the Waubonsee Intervention Form at www.waubonsee.edu/wif or on mywcc (mywcc.waubonsee.edu) in the Campus Safety and Operations portlet, General Safety tab.
+Faculty and staff can access the Waubonsee Intervention Form at www.waubonsee.edu/wif.